joskoot/restricted-permutations/README.md

 and finite groups of restricted permutations.

-Restricted permutations are represented by procedures, but in such a way that two procedures representing the same mathematical permutation are the same in the sense of [eq?].
+Restricted permutations are represented by procedures, but in such a way that procedures representing the same mathematical permutation are the same in the sense of [eq?].
-Groups are represented in a way that two representations of the same mathematical group are the same in the sense of [eq?].
+Groups too are represented in a way that representations of the same mathematical group are the same in the sense of [eq?].

 Have fun,